ruslansagitov/loud/README.md

 ### Regions

 WAI-ARIA defines plenty of regions.
-For each region, the Loud outputs the region name, its contents and _the end marker_.
+For each region, Loud outputs the region name, its contents and _the end marker_.
 For example, the end marker for the banner region is `'banner end'` and the whole result is `['banner', '…', 'banner end']`.

 ### Tables

-Tables are special in the Loud.
+Tables are special in Loud.
 In case of the `<table>` tag, the result is `['table', '…']`.
 WAI-ARAI doesn’t have such role though.

 ### Other elements